Gerald Corbett

-Gerald Michael Nolan Corbett DL (born 7 September 1951) is a businessman who was the chairman of the Marylebone Cricket Club (MCC).
-A businessman, over a long career he has been a director of thirteen public companies, seven of which he has chaired.
-He is currently chairman of Segro plc, the FTSE 100 international industrial property logistics group.
+Gerald Michael Nolan Corbett (born 7 September 1951) is a retired businessman who was the chairman of the Marylebone Cricket Club (MCC) between 2015-2021.
+Over his career he has been a director of thirteen public companies, seven of which he has chaired.
+He was chairman of Segro plc, the FTSE 100 international industrial property logistics group between 2016-22.
 He chaired Britvic plc for 12 years until September 2017.
-Britvic plc is the international soft drink company whose brands include Robinsons squash, J2O, Tango, Fruit Shoot, Ballygowan water and is also a bottler for PepsiCo.
 As chairman he led the flotation of Britvic in 2005.
-He was chairman of Betfair plc between 2012-16 when Betfair merged with Paddy Power plc to create Paddy Power Betfair.
+He was chairman of Betfair between 2012 and 2016 when Betfair merged with Paddy Power to create Paddy Power Betfair.